 The minimum driving age in Greece is 18.
 As a foreigner, it is worth noting that if you choose to rent a car here, most rental companies will only offer rentals to people between the ages of 21 and 70.

 Some will even set a minimum age of 23, while others will charge premiums to new drivers.
 Similarly, 70 is usually the upper age limit for renting a car, although some companies may allow older drivers to rent vehicles for a premium.

 The basic requirements for driving in Greece

-You need to have a full driving license in order to drive in Greece and you ought to have had that driving license for at least a year.
-You may need an IDP (International Drivers Permit) depending on which country your driving license was issued in.
+You need to have a full driver’s license in order to drive in Greece and you ought to have had that driving license for at least a year.
+You may need an IDP (International Driving Permit) depending on which country your driving license was issued in.

 EU driving license holders and people that hold a full driving license from the UK, US, Canada, Australia, and Gibraltar do not need to obtain an IDP prior to driving in Greece.
 This may change in the future, so it is worth keeping an eye out for any updates on the matter.